-- 6. That Plaintiff be awarded its reasonable attorneys' fees and costs; and - 7.
+- 7. That Plaintiff be awarded attorneys' fees and costs damages as authorized by statute under 815 ILCS § 510/1, et seq. - 8.
+That Plaintiff be awarded its reasonable attorneys' fees and costs; and - 9.
 Award any and all other relief that this Court deems just and proper.